 Low Wages

 The mental health field can be rewarding in many ways, but providers often are not adequately compensated for their time and expertise.
-While LMFTs, counselors, and social workers average around $60,000 a year, their peers in occupational and speech therapy earn closer to $90,000.
+While LMFTs, counselors, and social workers average around $60,000 a year, their peers in occupational and speech therapy earn closer to $95,000.
 Same level of education—significantly different compensation.
 Financial strain adds another layer of stress to an already demanding job.
-When therapists have to worry about making ends meet, their focus can drift from providing quality care to providing for themselves and their families.
+When therapists have to worry about making ends meet and paying down student debt, their focus can drift from providing quality care to providing for themselves and their families.

 Impact: A study found that therapist financial strain was associated with greater turnover rates.

 Solution: By automating mundane—yet essential—tasks like documentation, clinicians can allocate more time and focus to direct care, enhancing both job satisfaction and the organization’s financial health.
-Faster, better documentation leads to a cleaner, more efficient revenue cycle—thanks to enhanced timely filing, improved claim acceptance, and reduced denials and clawbacks.
+Faster, better documentation and automated compliance lead to a cleaner, more efficient revenue cycle—thanks to enhanced timely filing, improved claim acceptance, and reduced denials and clawbacks.

 With lower overhead and more reliable cash flow, organizations put themselves in a stronger position to offer competitive salaries.
 This, in turn, tackles one of the root causes of provider burnout, allowing behavioral health professionals to redirect their focus from financial survival back to quality care.